HVIP Program Definitions Guide

 CARB-Certified

-“CARB-Certified” for the purposes of HVIP means a vehicle that has been certified and issued an Executive Order by CARB.
+A vehicle that has been certified and issued an Executive Order by the California Air Resources Board (CARB).

 CARB Project Liaison